top of page

 • Structural Damage: Water weakens concrete and masonry, leading to cracks, bowing walls, and, in severe cases, foundation failure.
 This can be extremely costly to repair.

 • Health Hazards: Damp basements are breeding grounds for mold and mildew.
 Mold can cause respiratory problems, allergies, and other health issues.
-Mold remediation in New Jersey is a common service for homeowners dealing with moisture issues.
+Mold remediation in New Jersey is a standard service for homeowners dealing with moisture issues.

 • Decreased Property Value: A damp, musty basement significantly reduces your home's resale value.
 Potential buyers are wary of the problems associated with water damage.